TalkingQuickly/talkingquickly.github.io/_drafts/2021-01-02-debian-dev-environment-for-remote-vscode.md

 ssh-copy-id -p 2222 USERNAME@localhost
 ```

-On OSX if you don't have `ssh-copy-id` installed then you can install it with; `brew install ssh-copy-id` or `sudo port install openssh +ssh-copy-id`
+On MacOS if you don't have `ssh-copy-id` installed then you can install it with; `brew install ssh-copy-id` or `sudo port install openssh +ssh-copy-id`

 ## Cloud VM